mahoney1/commercialpaper/tutorial2-queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension.md

     <img src="/img/tutorial2/querypartial-output.png" title="query by Partial key output" alt="query by Partial key output" />

 OK, so our query functions appear to be working fine.
 Our contract is ready.
 Now we need to deploy this to a 'real' network, which you'll create (by means of an automated Ansible script) once you create your free cluster in IBM Cloud (You can [preview the IBM Blockchain Platform at no charge for 30 days](https://cloud.ibm.com/registration?target=%2Fcatalog%2Fservices%2Fblockchain).
-You will need to create, then link  - your IBM Blockchain Platform service instance to the IBM Cloud Kubernetes free cluster.
+You will need to create the cluster, then link, your IBM Blockchain Platform service instance to the IBM Cloud Kubernetes free cluster.

 ## Summary